Post-Abe agenda: Suga says Japan to go carbon-free by 2050

 Now out of Abe’s shadow, back home Suga has been pumping out consumer-friendly policies.
 He has earned a reputation as a cost cutter.

 He said he intends to make a sustainable economy a pillar of his growth strategy and “put maximum effort into achieving a green society.”
-That includes creating a carbon-free society by 2050.
+That includes achieving a carbon-free society by 2050.

 The European Union and Britain have already set similar targets for net-zero greenhouse gas emissions, and China recently announced it would become carbon-free by 2060.
 Japan previously targeted a 80% reduction by 2050.